My Fair Princess: Casting

 In the mid-1990s, Taiwanese agent Lee Ching-ping was in Beijing scouting for prospective local actors when a referrer sent her a tape of the obscure 1995 Chinese drama Adventures of Sisters in Beijing (姐姐妹妹闯北京).
 The recommended actress left little impression, but a supporting actress "with big eyes" caught Lee's attention.
 Eventually Lee located that actress, Zhao Wei (Vicki Zhao), who in 1997 was a 21-year-old freshman in the Performing Institute of Beijing Film Academy.
-Chiung Yao was also impressed by Zhao's acting and decided to cast her in the major role of Xia Ziwei, after reaching an agreement with her school.
+Chiung Yao was also impressed by Zhao's acting and decided to cast her in the major role of Xiaoyanzi, after reaching an agreement with her school.

 Taiwanese actress Lee Ting-yi was originally chosen to portray the titular character Xiaoyanzi.
 However, about a week before filming was to begin, she could no longer participate due to scheduling conflicts with a film she was in.
 With little time remaining, the company asked if Zhao, who had the script and was asked to memorize Ziwei's lines, would portray Xiaoyanzi instead.
 As Lee Ching-ping recalled in 2007:

 Other reshuffling was in order.
 After considering 15-year-old Fan Bingbing, who was eventually cast as Jinsuo, the company settled on 21-year-old Ruby Lin, originally cast as Princess Saiya, as Ziwei.
-(Zhao's classmate in Beijing Film Academy, Zhang Heng, became Saiya.)
+(Zhao's classmate at Beijing Film Academy, Zhang Heng, became Saiya.)
 Lin had just signed with Chiung Yao's company and was better known in her native Taiwan.
 However, after a few days of filming, sponsors claimed Lin was not attractive enough and wanted her replaced.
 Her return flight to Taiwan was purchased, and her replacement, Zheng Zefan or Zheng Jiaxin, another classmate of Zhao's, arrived on set.
 Zheng was later cast as the minor character Du Ruolan.
 However, Taiwanese director Sun Shu-pei predicted correctly "Ruby Lin will be very popular one day" and insisted on casting her, and Lin stayed.
 She said the difficult days drew her closer to Zhao, who showed her around Beijing to cheer her up.

 Former boyband members Alec Su (Yongqi) and Julian Chen (Fu Ertai) of the disbanded Xiao Hu Dui—neither with much acting experience—and TV star Zhang Tielin (Qianlong Emperor) were the only notable cast members.
 Due to budget limitations, many cast members were film school students like Zhao.
 Many of the older actors had limited television experience: Zhou Jie (Fu Erkang) was a stage actor with the National Theatre Company of China, while Dai Chunrong (the empress) was a qinqiang actress.